sergiolepore/Cation/README.md

 - `type`: you **MUST** set this option to `'factory'`.
 - `singleton`: boolean option, `false` by default.
 After the first factory execution, the instance will be stored as a singleton.
 - `decorators`: array option, `[]` by default.
 These are the names of the `Decorators` to be applied to the returned objects.
 You'll learn about this in the `Decorators` topic.
+- `tags`: array option, `[]` by default.
+You can use this feature to tag your factories.
+You'll learn about this in `Working with tagged resources` section.

 ### Static resources